JHU-AI-CV-Lab/scarsegDL/README.md

 Data Preprocessing: Images should be compressed to unsigned 8-bit images of size 256x256x16 pixels.
 Images were shrunk with nearest-neighbor interpolation or re-sized with zero-padding.
 Images shoud be normalized with 0 mean pixel intensity and division by 255.
 The mean intensity ratio for normalization should be taken from scar_mean.npy.

-To use the code: Open the ipython notebook.
+To use the code: Open the ipython notebook  scar_segment.ipynb.
 Choose your model.
 Make sure your data is in a numpy array with datatype uint8.
-Follow the instructions in the notebook. scar_segment.ipynb.
+Follow the instructions in the notebook.

+If you would like to train the models with your own dataset, please use the iPython notebook titled scar_train.ipynb.